mn-mde-edfi/MDE-EdFi-Documentation/descriptors_resources.md

 Given those course records, districts will be able to relate local course records to SEA-defined courses via course-to-course association records.
 From there, student attendance, grades, etc can be submitted on the local courses. __Note:__ As of April 12, 2021, MDE and its contractors identified an issue with the levelCharacteristics of courses loaded into the 2021-2022 Sandboxes, which was rectified on April 29,2021.
 Sandboxes created before that date will have extra characteristics on the SEA courses.

 #### Course Data Elements and Validation
+This section contains information about the Course resource, including data elements within it and specific validation scenarios we want vendors to be aware of.
+See the individual sections below.
+In addition:
-Note that in the ```dateCourseAdopted``` element (aka "effectiveStartYear" from MCCC), the year must be less than or equal to the reporting year to be a valid code.
+ - Note that in the ```dateCourseAdopted``` element (aka "effectiveStartYear" from MCCC), the year must be less than or equal to the reporting year to be a valid code.
+ - Vendors may notice the Ed-Fi core element ```offeredGradeLevels``` in the API as an optional API.
+MDE prefers that vendors specifically do **NOT** include this element when submitting MCCC data to MDE via Ed-Fi.

 ##### Level Characteristics
 LEAs and vendors will need to understand the validation rules around course level characteristics (the "levelCharacteristics" collection on _course_) that are included on some SEA-defined courses.
 The following characteristics have rules*: